 In the days of yore, people would flip through a phone book (you may still get one on your doorstep, thick books with hundreds of thin yellow pages—have post-millennials even seen one before?) and find all of the resources of interest closest to them.

 Property management marketing was a lot easier back then, as you could just put your ad in a place where your target audience was sure to look.
-There were limited spaces available in the world of printed ads, and if you had the budget, you got the placement that converted.
+There were limited spaces available in the world of printed ads.
+If you had the budget, you got the placement that converted.

-Now, when people go to find the best property manager in their area, they have the entire world at their fingertips.
+Now, when people go to find the best property management company in their area, they have the entire world at their fingertips.
 This places tremendous pressure on you as the seller to market yourself effectively — and stand out amongst the thousands teeming for the same business.

-There are vital elements that will make sure that once a customer finds your page (a different set of techniques and skills altogether), they want to stay on your page and learn more.
+There are vital elements your homepage needs that will make sure that once a customer finds your page (a different set of techniques and skills altogether), they want to stay on your page and learn more.

-To help your company grow and turn leads into clients, we've assembled this list of items that should be included on your homepage — and how these details work for you rather than against you.
+So, to help your company grow and turn leads into clients, we've assembled this list of items that should be included on your homepage — and how these details work for you rather than against you.

 An Effective Headline and Sub-Heading